Dialectal Coverage And Generalization in Arabic Speech Recognition: Effect of Pre-Training Data

 \subsection{Benchmarking Dialectal Performance}

-Tables~\ref{tab:experiment_results_mgb3} and~\ref{tab:experiment_results_mgb5} show the performance of the models on the dialectal MGB3 (Egyptian) and MGB5 (Morocooan) benchmarks.
+Tables~\ref{tab:experiment_results_mgb3} and~\ref{tab:experiment_results_mgb5} show the performance of the models on the dialectal MGB3 (Egyptian) and MGB5 (Moroccan) benchmarks.
 Each of these benchmarks contain multiple references as dialectal speech has no standard spelling.
-We report the average and multi-refrence WER for our model variants, and compare against the best model in each challenge, as well as the state-of-the-art model in each benchmark.
-Each model is first fine-tuned on MSA, then fine-tuned again on the target MGB train set.
-We also report the results of the large multilingual models: Whisper and MMS, fine-tuned on the same set.
-We refer to the data the model is previously adapted on as `Adaptation' data.
+We report the average and multi-refrence WER for our model variants, and compare against the best model in each challenge, as well as the SOTA model in each benchmark.
+Each model is first fine-tuned on MSA, then fine-tuned again on the target MGB train sets.
+We also report the results of the large multilingual models: Whisper~\cite{radford2023robust} and MMS~\cite{pratap2024scaling}, fine-tuned on the same set.
+We refer to the Arabic data the models are previously fine-tuned on as \textit{`Adaptation'} data.
 Starting with MSA data before fine-tuning on the target dialect has previously been established as an effective strategy for dialectal ASR \cite{ali2017speech}.

-In MGB3, dialectal pre-training (v2) results in about 4\% absolute reduction in WER.
-Smaller improvement in terms of Average WER is observed for MGB5, where there is no clear advantage observed using v2.
-We speculate that this difference is a result of the pre-training having a lot more Egyptian than Moroccan data (see Figure \ref{fig:dialect_distribution_stata}).
+In MGB3, dialectal pretraining (v2) results in about 4\% absolute reduction in WER, establishing a new SOTA result on this benchmark.
+Smaller improvement in terms of Average WER is observed for MGB5, where there is no clear advantage observed using our dialectal version.
+This difference is likely a result of our pre-training having a lot more Egyptian than Moroccan data (see Figure \ref{fig:dialect_distribution_stata}).